Symmetric localization of $\nu_{\text{tot}}=4/3$ fractional topological insulator edges

 We conclude by discussing several interesting future directions.
-The current work emphasizes the possible phases but ignores the microscopic connection to the material systems (e.g., twisted MoTe$_2$).
-Developing a microscopic theory of the edge states may be useful for determining the precise conditions for the phases predicted in this work.
-In this work, we assume the edge state can be described by one pair of charge-$e$ movers and one pair of charge-$e/3$.
+In this work, we assume the edge state can be described by one pair of charge-$e$ movers and one pair of charge-$e/3$ movers.
 However, this is not the only edge state configuration, as the boundary may go through edge reconstruction, similar to the $\nu=2/3$ FQH edge state \cite{WangJ2013,NosigliaC2018}.
 It is interesting to investigate the reconstructed edge theory (which contains more than two Kramers pairs) and repeat the analysis of this work.
 The symmetric localization is not unique to the edge states of $\nu_{\text{tot}}=4/3$ FTI studied in this work.
-We note that the $\nu_{\text{tot}}=8/3$ FTI edge state (corresponding to a $1+1/3$ composite helical edge \cite{ChouYZ2024}) also admits a similar symmetric localized state, but the required interaction corresponds to a $|\Delta S_z|=2$ scattering.
 It will be useful to systematically investigate the edge-state phases and conductance values in other filling fractions, e.g., $\nu_{\text{tot}}=4/5$.
-Finally, it is desirable to develop novel characterizations of the FTI beyond edge-state transport (e.g., tunneling spectroscopy and noise measurements), especially since our work provides a sharp, experimentally pertinent example that an FTI can have symmetric localized edge states.
+Finally, it is desirable to develop novel characterizations of the FTI beyond edge-state transport (e.g., momentum-resolved tunneling spectroscopy \cite{HuberM2005}, visualizing edge states \cite{YuJ2025}, and shot noise measurements \cite{TikhonovES2015}), especially since our work provides a sharp, experimentally pertinent example that an FTI can have symmetric localized edge states.